- Updated: 08 April 2021

 Specify a layoff if an employee has been temporarily released from their obligation to work as a result of cutbacks or operational stoppages.
 This applies regardless of whether the employer imposes the layoff or whether the layoff is agreed.

-Layoffs must be specified regardless of their duration and regardless of whether the layoff falls within the employer period.
+Layoffs must be specified regardless of their duration and regardless of whether the entire layoff period falls within the employer period.

 Is it mandatory